zeusta/Docs/extensions/Guide By Functions/Magento 2/Web POS.md

 ![WebPOS](./Web%20POS%20Image/image008.png)

-You can also export user list to csv/xml file or add new Web POS user.
+You can also export user list to csv/xml file or add new Web POS user.<br/>
 - Click on **Add Staff** button then you will be directed to the following page:

 ![WebPOS](./Web%20POS%20Image/image009.png)